davidmarne/obsidian-json-schema/README.md

   - this does a best attempt at generating a schema, the generated json file must be hand edited to make any desired changes.
 - add the `$schema` property to the same file for any notes that require the same schema
 - run the `show schema validation errors` command to view any schema errors

+alternatively, one can test out this plugin with [BRAT](https://github.com/TfTHacker/obsidian42-brat)

 ## WIP
 - validation